 Working in healthcare comes with many rewards.
 However, people who work in the healthcare industry also face many different hazards.
-Nurses, doctors and other medical professionals are often exposed to bloodborne pathogens, violent or emotionally disturbed patients, repetitive tasks and potentially dangerous medical equipment.
-If you are a healthcare worker who has been hurt on the job, you need to turn to an experience attorney for help and support.
+Nurses, doctors, and other medical professionals are often exposed to bloodborne pathogens, violent or emotionally disturbed patients, repetitive tasks and potentially dangerous medical equipment.
+If you are a nurse injured on the job, you need to turn to an experienced attorney for help and support.

 Joye Law Firm can bring nearly 250 years of combined legal experience to your case and a commitment to making a meaningful difference in your life.
 We can help you to pursue compensation for your medical bills, lost income and more.
 The options we can explore for you may include filing a workers’ compensation claim, personal injury action – or both.
 With offices in North Charleston, Columbia, Clinton and Myrtle Beach, we are available to meet with you today.
 If you cannot come to us, we will gladly come to you.
 Contact us for a free consultation.

 Common Nursing Injuries and Illnesses